 Well!
-Creating authenticated API is not a cakewalk.
-You can create it in different languages like java, .net, node.js, or PHP.
+Creating an authenticated API is not a cakewalk.
+You can create it in different languages like Java, .net, node.js, or PHP.

 Don't know how to create authenticated APIs?
-Need not worry!
-Today we are going to learn the Authenticated API development in Laravel, which is a popular PHP framework used in most companies.
+Do not worry!
+Today we are going to learn the creation of Authenticated API in Laravel, which is a popular PHP framework used in most companies.

-Step 1: Firstly, you need to open the terminal but make sure you have composer installed in your pc.
+Firstly, you need to open the terminal, but make sure you have Composer installed in your PC.

 "composer create-project laravel/laravel laravel-api"